blockchain-certificates/cert-verifier-js/README.md

 # cert-verifier-js

-A library to enable parsing and verifying a Blockcert.
-This can be used as a node package or in a browser.
-The browserified script is available as `verifier.js`.
+A library to parse and verify [Blockcerts](https://www.blockcerts.org/) certificates.

 # Usage